tomasdoh/PetHub-frontend/README.md

 * Creating, showing, updating and deleting listings for lost and found pets
 * Communicating with the PetHub API via JSON, persisting the data in a PostgreSQL database
-* User authentication using JWT tokens *In development*
+* User authentication using JWT tokens
-* Images can be uploaded for each listing, stored using Active Storage and Amazon S3.
+* Images can be uploaded for each listing, encoded using base64
 * Integration with Google Maps Places, Geocoding and Javascript APIs for form autofill and embedded maps
 * Chat room feature using Websockets and Action Cable